BradsW90/readme-generator/README.md

   ## Description

-  A command line application that with user input generates a professional readme
+  A command line application that with user input generates a professional readme file

   ## Table of Contents